Rigidity of 2-step Carnot groups: Pseudo -type algebras with -condition

 Case $(r,s)=(1,2)$.
 The minimal admissible module is either $V_+\oplus V_{+}$ or $V_-\oplus V_-$, see~\cite{FM,FM2}.
-It is necessary to point out that each module $V_+$ and $V_-$ is a null space, and by this reason we need to double them to guarantee admissibility.
+It is necessary to point out that each module $V_+$ and $V_-$ is a null space and by this reason we need to double them to guarantee admissibility.
 It follows that neither of these direct sums is orthogonal.
-For an orthonormal basis $\{z_1,z_2,z_3\}$ of $\n_{-2}$, we have
+For an orthonormal basis $\{z_1,z_2,z_3\}$ of $\n_{-2}$, it holds

 for all $x\in V_{+}$.
 The signs in \eqref{eq:12} change to the opposite ones for $x\in V_{-}$.
-Consider $\n^{1,2}(V_+\oplus V_{+})=\n_{-1}\oplus\n_{-2}$.
+Consider $\n^{1,2}(V_+\oplus V_{+})=\n_{-2}\oplus\n_{-1}$.
 Note that we could have chosen $\n^{1,2}(V_-\oplus V_{-})$ instead, but we would have obtained an isomorphic algebra.
-Choose any $z=\sum_{i=1}^{3}a_iz_i$ and $z'=\sum_{i=1}^{3}b_iz_i$ such that $\langle z,z' \rangle_{\n_{-1}}=0$.
+Choose any $z=\sum_{i=1}^{3}a_iz_i$ and $z'=\sum_{i=1}^{3}b_iz_i$ such that $\langle z,z' \rangle_{\n_{-2}}=0$.
 Then

 where $z''$ is a linear combination of the orthonormal basis with coefficients $\pm a_ib_j$, $i\neq j$ with the signs obtained by using~\eqref{eq:12}.
 We conclude that the pseudo $H$-type algebra $\n^{1,2}(V_+\oplus V_{+})$ satisfies the $J^2$-condition.